jackshiels/PlantMonitor/README.md

 ## FlagReceiverMain

 FlagReceiverMain is the script that is run on the Arduino Uno.
+This script was partially adapted from some sample code [[3]](3).
 The purpose of this script is to receive serial signals and move a servo in response.
 These serial signals are sent from the Huzzah board.
 The script relies on `<Servo.h>` to control the SG90-HV servo motor, which is activated when a single char of '1' is received through the Arduino's Rx pin.
 Originally, the servo was set to rotate 120 degrees and back again on a loop when moisture was low.
 However, some feedback was given to make the flag raise when moisture levels are poor, and lower again after a sufficient watering.
 The new code is shown below.
 If the moisture level is low, a '1' serial signal is sent to raise the flag.
 Once moisture drops, a '0' signal is sent to lower it back to its original state.
 Below is a snippet of the core flag raising logic:

 ```
 if (Serial.available() > 0){